simetenn/uncertainpy/docs/source/features/network_features.rst

 ===============

-:py:class:`~uncertainpy.features.NetworkFeatures` contains a set of features relevant for the output of NEST network models and are calculated using the `Elephant software`_.
+:py:class:`~uncertainpy.features.NetworkFeatures` contains a set of features relevant for the output of network models and are calculated using the `Elephant software`_.
+This set of features require that the model returns the simulation end time and a list of spiketrains, which are the times a given neuron spikes.
 The implemented features are:

 .. _Elephant software: http://neuralensemble.org/elephant/